 Share of voice refers to your share of advertising in an industry-specific conversation in relation to your competitors.
 This can be valuable for understanding your customer engagement and the all-around brand awareness your business has within your industry.
 In addition, this helps you understand how much you’re spending on your brand compared to your competitors.

 Platforms you should include in your CMO Dashboard

 Ideally, you’ll want to pool all of your online marketing activities into your CMO dashboard.
 You should include any platform your business regularly uses.
 These platforms may include:

 Using a dashboard to become an effective Fractional CMO

 If you’re looking to become a fractional CMO or to learn more about our fractional CMO services, CMOx can help.
 We have an in-depth CMO scorecard available for download that’ll give you a ton of value as a fractional CMO and for putting together your own dashboard.

 At CMOx, we provide marketing leadership that works at a fraction of the cost of a full-time CMO.
-Our CMOs come experienced in collecting the right data for your business and can direct your marketing efforts toward what works.
+Our Chief Marketing Officers come experienced in collecting the right data for your business and can direct your marketing campaigns toward what works.

 To learn more about our CMO services or how we can help you get started as a fractional CMO, contact us for a free consultation at (219) 804-0797 or fill out a contact request form here.